 76% of social media users in China also create content and are not just users.
 To compare, in the United States, only 24% of users create content.
 The Chinese type netizen has on average 55 or 64 years, it is more active on social media such as American type netizen aged average between 25 to 34 years old.
 These users belonging to the middle class like to share information about the brands they consume and those they don’t appreciate, making the internet an important communication platform for luxury brands.

 E-commerce, the largest sales network in China

-Moreover, e-commerce, including app also available on mobile phones, is probably the sales network with the greatest potential to reach the middle class.
-The Forrester Consulting forecasts combine sales in B-to-B but also in B-to-C and announce about $ 315 billion sales within two years.
+Moreover, e-commerce, including apps also available on mobile phones, is probably the sales network with the greatest potential to reach the middle class.
+The Forrester Consulting forecasts combine sales in B-to-B but also in B-to-C and announce about $ 315 billion in sales within two years.

 China has burning digital platforms that represent a marketing advantage.
-On the contrary, social networks can devastate a company’s reputation if the customer reviews are negative.
-It is for this reason that marketers must establish and maintain a constant commitment with their customers.
+On the contrary, social networks can devastate a company’s reputation if customer reviews are negative.
+It is for this reason that marketers must establish and maintain a constant commitment to their customers.

-There are better ways to sell products and services to the Chinese middle class digital enthusiast.
-Here are some examples of companies that have successful in the Chinese market.
+There are better ways to sell products and services to the Chinese middle-class digital enthusiast.
+Here are some examples of companies that have succeeded in the Chinese market.

 Marketing strategies of foreign companies

 Since its establishment in China in 1988, the company Procter & Gamble has become the largest manufacturer of consumer countries.
 To increase sales of its Rejoice shampoo, P & G has removed an important emotion with its campaign for Valentine’s Day, allowing it to bind consumers to encourage them to buy the product.